• Skip to main content

 Why?
 Because too many will slow down your site.
 In addition, there are a lot of poorly coded and downright unnecessary plugins—so be intentional about which ones you choose and look at their ratings, reviews, and the number of downloads to gauge their credibility and value.

-Some of our favorite plugins for artists and business owners are WooCommerce (for ecommerce sites), Yoast for SEO, WPForms, Imagify and Imsanity (for image handling), and more.
+Some of our favorite plugins for artists and small business owners are WooCommerce (for ecommerce sites), Yoast for SEO, WPForms, and Imagify and Imsanity (for image handling).
 All of these plus more handpicked plugins are included on our Mai Solution platform.
-You also get all of our Mai Plugins with your purchase of Mai Theme.
+You also get all of our Mai Plugins with your purchase of Mai Design Pack.

 Pages